trapani and western sicily - what is there to see and do?

 Norman castle in Erice, SicilyNorman Castle in Erice.
 The Temple of Aphrodite is behind it.

-You can find something to eat and drink in the piazzas of Erice.
+In Erice's piazzas, you can find something to eat and drink.
 There is also a short shopping street.

 The best way to get between Trapani and Erice is by cable car.